-The pulp method is popular when making sculptures and intricate paper mache creations, such as model making.
+The pulp method is popular for sculptures and intricate paper mache creations, such as model making.
 The paper layering method is excellent for lighter hollow paper mache creations and is less messy.

 You can buy an instant paper mache mix, which takes all the hard work of making your paper mache pulp from scrap.

 2. What Glue To Use?

 Some people use a flour and water mixture as paper mache glue.
 Whereas this has the advantage of being very cheap and readily available, there are some downsides to using this mixture.
 These are that flour paste is white when dry and not clear.
 Flour is an organic material that can rot and go mouldy over time.

 The best glue for paper mache is white-based glue, such as PVA glue, wood glue, or school glue.
 A thin glue also works well as it helps wet the paper and makes it easier to shape and mould.
 I use a 50/50 mixture of white glue and water with paper mache crafts for the home.